ignitedcms/gozen/README.md

 <img src="https://github.com/ignitedcms/gozen/blob/main/resources/images/goph.svg" width="250">

 ## About
-Gozen is full stack framework for Golang with a ridiculously low dependency chain.
+Gozen is full stack minimalistic framework for golang.

 Go developers are traditionally very picky when it comes to what and what they don't want.
 We've built Gozen with this in mind.
 It only uses go-chi,